cmdcolin/monorepo_template/README.md

 This is a work in progress on creating a monorepo template

-My goal is:

-Have various packages e.g.
+My goal is to create a bare bones monorepo setup that has various packages and "apps" e.g.

 - `workspace-a` - contains react components, depends on `workspace-b`
 - `workspace-b` - contains react components, no dependencies